h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Ignore\_const\_cols**: Check this checkbox to ignore constant training columns, since no information can be gained from them.
 This option is selected by default.

 - **Response_column**: (Required) Select the column to use as the independent variable.

+- **Weights_column**: Select a column to use for the observation weights, which are used for bias correction.

 - **Ntrees**: Specify the number of trees.